zeromh/proj5_climate_change/README.md

 For this project I used Tweepy and the Twitter API to pull tweets.
 I used Pyspark running on an AWS instance for tweet preprocessing and model building.
 I used NetworkX and Gephi for network analysis and visualization.

 **Files:**
 The Jupyter notebooks for this analysis are listed in order above.
-Note that notebooks 3 and 4 are extra - I built a naive bayes model and an SVM model to predict a user's climate change acceptance from their tweets.
+Note that notebooks 3 and 4 are extra - I built a naive bayes model and an SVM model to predict a user's climate change acceptance from their tweets (for this I used labeled data that is available [here](https://www.crowdflower.com/wp-content/uploads/2016/03/1377884570_tweet_global_warming.csv)).
 The best model was about 59% accurate, but wasn't useful enough for further work.

 The **Gephi Network Files** folder contains .gephi files.
 **Media** contains some visualizations of the strongly connected component of the Twitter network.